LandyOnline - Land Rovers in Africa

 OWNERS

-Rover Axle Pinion Oil Seal Replacement - Land Rover Axles
+Land Rover Axle Pinion Oil Seal Replacement

-To do the pinion seal replacement on a rover type axle that uses
+This is the procedure to do the pinion seal replacement on a rover type axle from a Land Rover that uses universal jointed prop shafts (Not the rubber doughnut type):

 Assume the rear diff: